 If you don't, you can have mine!
 My house mix is inspired by the most superior bagel of them all but tweaked to omit the things I feel lukewarm about (poppy seeds, mostly) and add the things I can't get enough of: fennel seeds and dill seeds.
-I bought a huge packet of dill seeds online the first time I made Michael Solomonov's slow-roasted sweet potatoes and have been addicted since.
-The seed mix practically tastes like destiny on avocado toast, but it's a cheeky add for a beschmeared bagel, a homey mix-in for no-knead bread, and a day-maker on top of the yogurt you'd put next to fried lemony eggs or a low, wide bowl of shakshouka.
+I bought a huge packet of dill seeds online the first time I made Michael Solomonov's slow-roasted sweet potatoes and have been enchanted since.
+The seed mix practically tastes destined for avocado toast, but it's also a cheeky add for a beschmeared bagel, a homey mix-in for no-knead bread, and a day-maker on top of the yogurt you'd put next to fried lemony eggs or a low, wide bowl of shakshouka.

 Better-than-Everything Seed Mix

 1 tablespoon dill seeds

 Combine all ingredients in a small jar and store, sealed, for up to 6 months.
 Sprinkle on anything and everything.

 - roasted stuff